Wondering what the FRM certification all about?

 The latest November 2021 exam recorded pass rates of 45% (Part 1) and 63% (Part 2).

-Check out our FRM pass rates article for a gauge of difficulty of the exams.
+Check out our FRM pass rates article for more details and a gauge of difficulty of the exams.

 FRM part 1 topics

 The Part 1 curriculum covers the tools used to assess financial risk.
 The topics and percentages are as below:

 |Foundations of Risk Management (FRM)||20%|